Bruno Mars Closes the Door on Silk Sonic Grammy Consideration: ‘Humbly … Sexually Bow Out of Submitting Our Album’

 Bruno Mars and Anderson .Paak are choosing to sit out this year’s Grammy Awards.
 In a statement to Billboard on Thursday (Oct.
 13), Mars confirmed that the duo will not submit the acclaimed debut by their Silk Sonic duo, An Evening With Silk Sonic, for Grammy consideration.

 “We thank the Grammys for allowing us to perform on their platform — not once, but twice — and awarding us at last year’s ceremony.
-We’d be crazy to ask for anything more,” he said of the duo’s spirited performance at this year’s show of “777” and “Hot Music” and a 2021 run through “Leave the Door Open” at that year’s broadcast.
+We’d be crazy to ask for anything more,” he said of the duo’s spirited performance at this year’s show of “777” and “Hot Music” and a run-through of “Leave the Door Open” for the 2021 broadcast.
 “Thank you to everyone that supported this project and championed for it.
 We truly put our all on this record, but Silk Sonic would like to gracefully, humbly and most importantly, sexually, bow out of submitting our album this year.
 We hope we can celebrate with everyone on a great year of music and partake in the party.
 Thank you for letting Silk Sonic Thrive.”

 In a statement to Billboard, Recording Academy CEO Harvey Mason Jr. said, “Silk Sonic has been such a fun highlight of our last couple of shows and they deservedly had an amazing night at the 64th GRAMMYs earlier this year.
 We appreciate their decision not to submit this year but look forward to celebrating an amazing year in music together.”